MikeAleksa/solidity-hello-world/README.md

 ## Developing in Docker

-Use the solidity-dev docker container as a VSCode devcontainer:
+Use the solidity-go docker container as a VSCode devcontainer:

 * Install VSCode